Sensitivity analysis of the perturbed utility stochastic traffic equilibrium: Numerical examples

 \section{Numerical examples}

 In this section, we show several applications of the sensitivity analysis of traffic equilibrium using an example network.
 Specifically, we will show how the sensitivity information can be used for estimating optimal solutions subject to a shift in the design parameters, something which is often required for bilevel optimization problems.
 We will show how sensitivity information can assist in identifying important design parameters, for which small changes will lead to large changes in network performance.
 We will apply the sensitivity-based uncertainty analysis to quantify the impacts of model parameter uncertainty on uncertainty in performance predictions.
-Lastly, we use sensitivity analysis of perturbed utility route choice to illustrate that the PURC model can capture complementarity between paths.
+Lastly, we use sensitivity analysis of PURC to illustrate that the PURC model can capture complementarity between paths.
 The latter is a counterexample to Proposition 3 in \citet{Fosgerau2021}, and we point out the error in their proof.

-We consider the example network inFigure~\ref{fig:example_network}, which has 5 nodes and 8 directional links, as well as two origin-destination (OD) pairs $(1, 4)$, $(1, 5)$ with demands of 15 and 20, respectively.
-We assume the link cost time functions
+We consider the example network in Figure~\ref{fig:example_network}, which has 5 nodes and 8 directional links, as well as two origin-destination (OD) pairs $(1, 4)$, $(1, 5)$ with demands of 15 and 20, respectively.
+We assume the link costs to follow BPR link cost-time functions

-where $t_{0,a}$ are free-flow travel times, $\kappa_a$ are link capacities, with numerical values specified in Table~\ref{tab:brp_param}.
+where $t_{0,ij}$ are free-flow travel times, $\alpha=0.15$, $\beta=4$, and $\kappa_{ij}$ are link capacities, with numerical values specified in Table~\ref{tab:brp_param}.
+Unless otherwise specified, the perturbation function in this section is the entropy-based Eq.~\eqref{eq:Fentropic}.

 Table~\ref{tab:exact_estimate_opt} reports the equilibrium link flows at these parameters.
-The equilibrium is computed using the algorithm presented in \cite{yao_perturbed_2024}
+The equilibrium is computed using the algorithm presented in \cite{yao_perturbed_2024}.